Leviticus 13:47-52

 Impurity can affect not only people but also possessions, requiring careful discernment and decisive action.

-50 The priest shall examine the plague, and isolate the plague seven days.
+50 And the priest is to examine the mildew and isolate the contaminated fabric for seven days.

 Impurity can affect not only people but also possessions, requiring careful discernment and decisive action.